openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

 `StorageAvailabilityZone` will set the Cinder availability zone of any volume attached during initial machine creation.
 This is currently limited to a root volume, but may be extended to include additional volumes in the future.
 It will be an error to specify [`Zone`](https://github.com/openshift/api/blob/54592eea55395af31e82fa9a605eb45523115454/machine/v1alpha1/types_openstack.go#L358-L360) on a volume attached to a Machine with a failure domain that specifies `StorageAvailabilityZone`.

 `Ports` will be used to define a set of port to be attached to all Machines in a failure domain.
-They use the existing [`PortOpts`](https://github.com/openshift/api/blob/54592eea55395af31e82fa9a605eb45523115454/machine/v1alpha1/types_openstack.go#L283-L333) struct to define ports with all currently supported properties and attachments.
+They use the existing [`PortOpts`](https://github.com/openshift/api/blob/54592eea55395af31e82fa9a605eb45523115454/machine/v1alpha1/types_openstack.go#L283-L333) struct to define ports with all currently supported properties and attachments with the same semantics.
+Note specifically that the network or subnet a port will attach to must already exist.
 Unlike `ComputeAvailabilityZone` and `StorageAvailabilityZone` it will be allowed to specify this field on both the failure domain and the Machine.
 If both are defined they will be merged by putting the failure domain ports first.

 ### Installer

+The installer is directly reponsible for initial creation of the control plane servers.
+It is only indirectly responsible for creation of workers through the creation of the appropriate manifests.

 We will add a `FailureDomains` field to [OpenStack MachinePool](https://github.com/openshift/installer/blob/dbbc890fa40bd49aa761fb03612415e964c9eaf2/pkg/types/openstack/machinepool.go#L5-L35).
 The semantics of this field will be identical to the semantics of the existing `Zones` field expanded to be complete failure domains.
+These semantics are described in the comment below.
 We will document `Zones` as being deprecated, but have no immediate plans to remove it.

 ```go
     // FailureDomains defines a set of failure domains to be used by this